Environmental guidance for your business in Northern Ireland & Scotland

 You must prepare pesticides for application and clean your pesticide sprayers in a way that prevents spillages, washings and run-off from entering the water environment.

-In Scotland you must make sure that your pesticide application equipment is tested at least once by 26 November 2016 unless it is less than 5 years old on that date.
-Knapsacks and handheld sprayers are exempt.
 From 26 November 2015 Grandfather Rights expire and pesticide spraying must be carried out by someone with the appropriate certificate.

 Pesticide-treated plants must not be soaked in any part of the water environment.